h4ck3rm1k3/db-docs/index.md

 # upper.io/db

-`upper.io/db` is a [Go][2] package with the ability to communicate with many different kinds of databases.
+`upper.io/db` project is a [Go][2] package with the ability to communicate with many different kinds of database servers with.

-`upper.io/db` is able to perform the most common operations on SQL and NoSQL databases such as creating, searching, updating and removing items through the use of special subpackages, known as adapters.
+This package is able to perform the most common operations on SQL and NoSQL databases such as creating, searching, updating and removing items through the use of special subpackages, known as **adapters**.

-This package is not a magical fully-featured ORM, it simply allows the developer to tell databases what to do and then it tries to stay out of the way.

 ## Requisites

 The `upper.io/db` package depends on:

-The [Go compiler and tools][4], of course, version 1.3 is highly recommended.
+The [Go compiler and tools][4], of course.
+[Version 1.2][5] is highly recommended.

-The [git][3] version control system.
+To use `go get` you'll also need the [git][3] version control system.
 You can install `git` on a Debian-based system like this:

 ```sh
 sudo apt-get install git -y